Latest From the Blog

 The Costs of Remodeling these days: a post-recession update!

 Now that the recession is well behind us, you've probably noticed how much building there is going on around everywhere you look.
 This intense building economy has caused noticeable cost escalation in the construction industry overall.
 Its been frustrating for all of us in the trade - architects and builders - to keep tabs on what seems to be a bit of a moving target, but here's our current analysis of rough costs in the home improvement world.
 Costs of building a new home can run from $200/sq ft. for a bare bones, not-much-in-the-way-of-finishes simple structure; to $250 for something a little more interesting; to $3oo for a house with nice finishes (think stone counters, built-ins, nice tile)…the likes of which you see in our portfolio.
 And of course you can spend more as desires and budget allow!
 For remodeling, we prefer not to use square foot costs, as these numbers are subject to the kinds of spaces

 Big View House #3: Navigating Permits and Breaking Ground!

-With our permits approved, we have started to dig at the Big View house site!
-We've started construction on the Big View House, but there was a long design process entailed in getting to this point.
+With our permits approved, we have started to dig at the Big View House site!
+We've started construction on the Big View House, but there was an intensive design process entailed in getting to this point.
 Here's a brief overview of the sequencing of efforts required to put this residential remodel project together.
 Once we have a good sense of the design, structural requirements, and have pinned down the plan layout for this new project (see earlier Big View House blogs), we put together a basic set of sheets (some refer to these drawings as the "blueprints") to submit to the city for a building permit.
 Typically, this involves a 16-week review time from the initial application to final comments and permit approval.
-In recent years, Seattle’s Department of Planning and Development (DPD) has been requiring more and more documentation for a building permit, including procedures for site water management, construction waste and
+In recent years, Seattle’s Department of Planning and Development (DPD) has been requiring more and more documentation for a building permit, including procedures for site water management, construction waste and recycling,